-The Contax G1 is the predecessor to the G2, the most advanced 35mm rangefinder ever made, and arguably the one of the finest 35mm cameras ever made.
+The Contax G1 is the predecessor to the Contax G2 camera, the most advanced 35mm rangefinder ever made, and arguably the one of the finest 35mm cameras ever made.
 With the addition of the Carl Zeiss T lenses which have been tested to be some of the sharpest lenses ever created for 35mm, you have a combination that can produce outstanding photographs.
+Even through 2015 serious photographers are still using the G1 and G2 camera systems.

 The Contax G1 FAQ is written and maintained by me, Allan Hall